-LINK DESCRIPTION Syslog This link takes you to screens where you can setup system logs and a system log server.
-Cluster Management This link takes you to a screen where you can configure clustering management and view its status.
+LINK DESCRIPTION Cluster Management This link takes you to a screen where you can configure clustering management and view its status.
 MAC Table This link takes you to a screen where you can view the MAC addresses (and types) of devices attached to what ports and VLAN IDs.
 ARP Table This link takes you to a screen where you can view the MAC addresses - IP address resolution table.
 Configure Clone This link takes you to a screen where you can clone port attributes of a port and transfer them to other port(s).

-4.3.1 Change Your Password
+4.3.2 Change Your Password